pjfer/Kafka/README.md

-# Pratical Assignment I
+# Pratical Assignment II

-The project is about an harvest in an agricultural farm.

-There are two main entities: the Control Center (CC) and the Farm Infrastructure (FI).
-The CC is responsible for supervising the harvest.
-The FI is the infrastructure for the agricultural harvest.

-The CC and the FI are implemented as two different processes and the communication between them is through sockets.
+The project is about a centralized control platform where it's necessary to supervise the status of cars.
+Periodically, each car sends information, which is stored in a remote file to be processed by the centralized platform.

 ## Getting Started